 More is revealed about the complex relationship between humans, the Gate, the Moon and what is known as Evil Earth in The Stone Sky.
 The ecological/seismic disasters are further underscored as well as the brutal nature of the “comms”.
 The fates of Essun, her daughter Nassun and other members of their comms intersect, as they seek to rewrite their destinies.
 My position is that these struggles may be connected to the struggles of humanity in the present day in a world beset by climate disaster, where individual destinies may be at odds with the communal need for survival.
 The root of the cycle of destruction, enslavement and exploitation can therefore be found in the Syl Anagist empire (The Stone Sky, p.
 210).
-Keygan Sands (2021) astutely observes of the Syl Anagist modus operandi that much like “many real indigenous peoples who were made out by colonizers to be subhuman, the dehumanization starts with the colonization of the Niess, a magically adept people” who were not viewed as human (Sands, 2021, p.184).
+Keygan Sands (2021) observes of the Syl Anagist modus operandi that much like “many real indigenous peoples who were made out by colonizers to be subhuman, the dehumanization starts with the colonization of the Niess, a magically adept people” who were not viewed as human (Sands, 2021, p.184).
 Hoa, the stone-eater who is the narrator of all three books was one of these Niess and more importantly, he is the one who sets things into motion by defeating an experiment by the Syl Anagist that was using his people as batteries and slaves.
-Unfortunately, his reaction caused the Fifth Seasons by ricocheting the moon away from the earth (pp.3-4).
+Unfortunately, his reaction caused the Fifth Seasons by ricocheting the moon away from the earth (Stone Sky, pp.3-4).
 Therefore, a vicious cycle of enslavement and exploitation ultimately manifested in the two tortured protagonists of the novel: Essun and Nassun, both tortured, both abused and both ultimately powerful.
-They fracture the binaries of the Gothic heroine by becoming the monstrous heroine, the monstrous feminine.
+They fracture the binaries of the Gothic heroine by embodying the monstrous heroine.

 COMMODIFICATION AND SLAVERY: PLANTATIONOCENE CONTEXTS